alan-turing-institute/prompto/docs/rate_limits.md

 ```

 In this case, there are actually 6 groups/queues of prompts created (although not all of them will have prompts in the queues):
-1. Gemini API with model "gemini-1.0-pro" with rate limit of 20
+1. `gemini-gemini-1.0-pro`: Gemini API with model "gemini-1.0-pro" with rate limit of 20
-2. Gemini API with rate limit of 5 (default rate limit provided) - i.e. all the prompts with the "gemini" API that are not "gemini-1.5-pro"
+2. `gemini`: Gemini API with rate limit of 5 (default rate limit provided) - i.e. all the prompts with the "gemini" API that are not "gemini-1.5-pro"
-3. OpenAI API with model "gpt4" with rate limit of 10
+3. `openai-gpt4`: OpenAI API with model "gpt4" with rate limit of 10
-4. OpenAI API with model "gpt3.5-turbo" with rate limit of 20
+4. `openai-gpt3.5-turbo`: OpenAI API with model "gpt3.5-turbo" with rate limit of 20
-5. OpenAI API with rate limit of 5 (default rate limit provided) - i.e. all the prompts with the "openai" API that are not "gpt4" or "gpt3.5-turbo"
+5. `openai`: OpenAI API with rate limit of 5 (default rate limit provided) - i.e. all the prompts with the "openai" API that are not "gpt4" or "gpt3.5-turbo"
-6. Ollama API with rate limit of 5 (default rate limit provided) - i.e. all the prompts with the "ollama" API
+6. `ollama`: Ollama API with rate limit of 5 (default rate limit provided) - i.e. all the prompts with the "ollama" API

 Note here that:
-- Group 5 here does not have any prompts in it as all the prompts with the "openai" API are either "gpt4" or "gpt3.5-turbo"
+- Group 5 (`openai`) here does not have any prompts in it as all the prompts with the "openai" API are either "gpt4" or "gpt3.5-turbo"
-- Groups 2, 5 and 6 are generated by the API types which will always be generated if the `--parallel` flag is set
+- Groups 2 (`gemini`), 5 (`openai`) and 6 (`ollama`) are generated by the API types which will always be generated if the `--parallel` flag is set
-- Groups 1, 3 and 4 are generated by the models which are generated by the keys in the sub-dictionaries of the `max_queries_dict`
+- Groups 1 (`gemini-gemini-1.0-pro`), 3 (`openai-gpt4`) and 4 (`openai-gpt3.5-turbo`) are generated by the models which are generated by the keys in the sub-dictionaries of the `max_queries_dict`

 If we wanted to adjust the default rate limit for a given API type, we can do so by specifing a rate limit for `"default"` in the sub-dictionary.
 For example, consider the following json file `max_queries.json`:
 ```json